ahmeda-42/ML-Spam-Detector-API/README.md

 python utils/call_api_pretty.py
 ```

+Type messages directly into the terminal to see predictions and explanations.
+Note: Example responses for both variants were shown above.

 ## Running tests

-To try out the Pytests, run:
+To try out the pytests, run:
 ```bash
 pytest
 ```